How to Create a Listing Template in Gutenberg

 You can create a Listing Template not only for the Custom Post Type made via JetEngine functionalities.
 Default WordPress posts, pages, or media, and WooCommerce products can also be displayed in a Listing Grid, which means you can create a Listing Template for them too.

-After choosing the “Posts” option in the Listing source drop-down menu, choose the type of post in the From post type select.
+After choosing the “Posts” option in the Listing source drop-down menu, choose the type of post in the From post type select field.

 Listing Template for Query Builder